abnamro/repository-scanner/components/resc-vcs-scraper/README.md

   collect_projects
 ```

-#### Structure of vcs instances json
+#### Structure of vcs instances config json
-The vcs_instances.json file must have the following format: You can add multiple vcs instances though.
+The vcs_instances_config.json file must have the following format: You can add multiple vcs instances though.

 <details>
   <summary>Preview</summary>